Whiteknight/StoneFruit/docs/example1.md

 ## Tips To Keep Going

 1. Create your EntityFramework `DbContext` or other DB access objects inside your environment object, so it's always available when you need it
+1. Or better yet, inject your current environment object into your `DbContext` to get the connection string directly, and inject the `DbContext` into your handler
 1. Add your program to your `%PATH%` (or `$PATH` on Linux) so you can easily access it from your terminal of choice